 Funding Circle operating losses rise but sees long-term lending opportunity

-LONDON, Sept 24 (Reuters) - Funding Circle FCH.L reported a first half operating loss of 113.5 million pounds ($144.18 million) on Thursday, more than three times the 31.3 million pounds loss posted a year ago as the pandemic hurt momentum in its peer-to-peer lending business.
+LONDON, Sept 24 (Reuters) - Funding Circle FCH.L reported a first-half operating loss of 113.5 million pounds ($144 million) on Thursday, more than three times its 31.3 million pound loss a year earlier as the pandemic hurt momentum in its peer-to-peer lending business.

-This equated to a 33 pence loss per share in the six months to end-June, compared with 8.9 pence in the first half of 2019.

-The British-based company, which matches borrowers with retail and institutional investors, said it would however reinstate previous adjusted EBITDA guidance of close to break-even in the second half of 2020.
+The British-based company, which matches borrowers with retail and institutional investors, said however that it would reinstate previous guidance that it will get close to breakeven in the second half of 2020.

-"Early COVID-19 trends suggest a permanent change in the SME borrowing market that we believe will benefit Funding Circle in the medium to long term," the lender said.

-Funding Circle's 1.1 billion pounds of loan origination in the first half of 2020 was down 7% year-on-year as a result of lower levels of activity in March and April as it waited for accreditation to take part in government guarantee programmes in Britain and the United States.
+Its widened first-half loss was driven largely by a 60 million pound hit to loans held on its books that it planned to securitise and sell on to investors to broaden its funding channels.

+"We were very unfortunate with the speed and severity of how COVID hit, we'd ordinarily have been able to sell those positions in a normal recession but the market peak to trough was just a few weeks versus nine months in the 2008 crisis," CEO Samir Desai said.

 ($1 = 0.7872 pounds)